SavvyWombat/caxton/README.md

 Files and directories that begin with a `.` or `_` will not be ignored.

-### Block/allow list
+### Include/exclude list

-You can specify blocked and allowed filenames in the `caxton.json` configuration file.
+You can specify files for inclusion or exclusion in the `caxton.json` configuration file.
 File paths are relative to the working directory.

 ```
 {
   "files": {
-    "allow": [
+    "include": [
       "public/_redirects"
     ],
-    "block": [
+    "exclude": [
       "content/never-include-this-file"
     ],
   }
 }
 ```

+### Sitemap

+Caxton will generate a `sitemap.xml` and add it to the root of your output directory.
+Only HTML files will be included, and the last modified time will be calculated based on the source/template file.

+## Publishing

+Caxton simply builds a directory of content that can be published.
+How you publish your content is up to you.

 ## Why is this package called Caxton?